 Iowa State University, one of the nation's leading land-grant institutions, seeks a proven leader to carry the pioneering vision of the nation’s first public veterinary college and to hold the endowed position of Stephen G. Juelsgaard Dean's Chair in Veterinary Medicine.
-Established in 1879, the College of Veterinary Medicine is dedicated to enhancing the health and well-being of animals and humans through excellence in education, research, professional practice, and service to the State of Iowa, the nation, and the world.
-See http://vetmed.iastate.edu/
+Established in 1879, the College of Veterinary Medicine is dedicated to enhancing the health and well-being of animals and human beings through excellence in education, research, professional practice, and service to the State of Iowa, the nation, and the world.
+See http://vetmed.iastate.edu/.

 The dean will be in the enviable position of leading a college that is committed to continued excellence as evidenced by investments of nearly $105 million in state-of-the-art facilities for education, research, clinical programs, and laboratories, including the Dr. W. Eugene and Linda Lloyd Veterinary Medical Center and a Biosafety Level 3 facility.
 As part of ISU’s strong interdisciplinary culture, the members of the college collaborate on research and training programs across the university and with the USDA National Centers for Animal Health, co-located in Ames.
 Strategic faculty hires support strengths across the college and support for Iowa’s commitment to animal and human health as well as a $10 billion state livestock industry.